bionicles/bp/README.md

 - [ ] To `get paid` as a `provider of goods and services` I want `a way to connect my inventory with stripe` because `this lets me charge money for my contributions to others`

+- [ ] To `increase revenue` as a `provider of goods and services` I want `a way to promote my inventory` because `marketing helps potential customers find my offerings`

 - [ ] To `make a list of what I need` as a `researcher` I want `to add items to a cart` because `this lets me track what I want to buy`

 - [ ] To `order what I need` as a `researcher` I want `to checkout easily` because `I need my stuff faster`